cyrusobrien/cyrusobrien/_pages/datavisualizations.md

 layout: textlay
 excerpt: "Digital History"
 sitemap: false
-permalink: /digitalhistory/
+permalink: /datavisualization/
 ---

-# Digital History and Data Visualization
+# Data Visualization and Digital History

 I'm interested in telling stories in multiple ways.
 At the encouragement of [Justin Jocque](http://justinjoque.com/), the Visualization Librarian at the [University of Michigan Library](https://www.lib.umich.edu/data-visualization), I learned [D3 (for Data-Driven Documents), the Javascript library](https://d3js.org/) created by Mike Bostock, formerly of the New York Times.